Lex Luger: World Heavyweight Champion (1991–1992)

 Luger again began to challenge Ric Flair for the WCW World Heavyweight Championship after becoming No.1 contender by defeating The Great Muta on the June 14, 1991 Clash of the Champions XV: Knocksville USA.
 Luger's title match against Flair was set to be contested at The Great American Bash in a steel cage match with the added stipulation that, should Flair get disqualified he would lose the title.
 The match never occurred, however, as Flair began to have disagreements with Jim Herd, the head of WCW, over his future and salary.
 He eventually quit the company (being "stripped" of the title in the process) and took the world title belt with him.

 With the WCW World Heavyweight Championship now vacant, Barry Windham was declared the No. 2 contender and was set to face Luger in the cage match at The Great American Bash.
 During the match, Harley Race and Mr. Hughes came to ringside.
 While Hughes kept Windham's attention, Race told Luger that "now is the time" to perform a piledriver on the distracted Windham.
-Luger did so and won the match, thereby winning his first WCW World Heavyweight Championship.
-As Flair still had the original championship belt and the new belt was not ready in time, Luger initially wore the NWA Western States Heritage Championship, which had been altered to resemble the world title.
+Luger did so and won the match, thereby winning his first WCW World Heavyweight Championship and resulting in a double turn where Luger turned heel and enlisted Race as his manager while the then-heel Windham turned face.
+As Flair still had the original championship belt and the new belt was not ready in time, Luger initially wore the NWA Western States Heritage Championship belt, which had been altered to resemble the world title.

 After Luger won the world title, his first major challenge came from Ron Simmons.
 At a signing ceremony for their title match at Halloween Havoc in a two out of three falls match, there was a controversial angle where Luger invited Simmons, once his challenge had been turned back, to join his entourage, but as a chauffeur.
 Luger went on to retain the championship in the match by two falls to one.
 Eventually, Luger began to have his own issues with WCW, and the contract he had seemed to have him wrestling less and less while still collecting money.
 After ending his feud with Simmons, Luger had a brief feud with Rick Steiner, defeating him on the November 19 Clash of the Champions XVII.
 Luger's contract only required him to work a specific number of dates, and having fulfilled them he "sat out" the end of 1991 and beginning of 1992.
 Aside from one title defense against Masahiro Chono at WCW/New Japan Supershow II (Starrcade in Tokyo Dome), Luger did not wrestle a match until SuperBrawl II, where he lost his WCW title to Sting.